KineticCommunity/request-ce-bundle-scaffold/bundle/FilehubHelper.md

         // Initialize the filehub helper
         filehubHelper = new FilehubHelper(kapp.getAttributeValue("Filehub Url"));

-        // Add the "Example" filestore setup attributes setupHelper
-            .addSetupAttribute(
-                "Example Filestore Slug",
-                "The slug of the desired filestore configured in Kinetic Filehub.", false)
-            .addSetupAttribute(
-                "Example Filestore Key",
-                "The key for an access key associated to the specified filestore.", false)
-            .addSetupAttribute(
-                "Example Filestore Secret",
-                "The secret associated to the specified key.", false);
         // Initialize the "Example" filestore
         if (kapp.hasAttribute("Example Filestore Slug")) {
             filehubHelper.addFilestore(